 Future Opportunities

-During the BSc programme, students can apply to add a fourth year to their degree, turning it into an MSci Psychology and Counselling (a combined master's degree).
+During the BSc programme, students can apply to add a fourth year to their degree, turning it into an MSci Psychology and Counselling (a combined master’s degree).
 This option is only available to students already in the BSc programme and cannot be applied for directly.
 Students who successfully complete the MSci Psychology and Counselling, complete 100 supervised counselling hours and can apply for registration with the British Association for Counselling and Psychotherapy (BACP).
 This makes the BSc program very appealing because MSci graduates can register as counsellors, find counselling jobs, or continue with further psychology training.
+Our graduates will not only gain a degree with some of the most diverse career options, but also the transferrable skills to support this.

 Importantly, all content is underpinned by active learning - degree content and assessment not only meet the criteria for our accrediting body, but allow flexibility of the learning process, which can be tailored to career goals.
 Specific modules dedicated to employability skills and creation of impact within the local community will further support this.